Jaden-Shin-1214/E2E/README.md

 # How to use
 1. Download JoJoGAN (https://github.com/mchong6/JoJoGAN) and checkpoints
 2. get Our Main.py and put into JoJoGAN Folder
+3. Generate eye_dataset folder and put two npy files into folder (This is Normal vector for eye gaze)
-3. Define image and style
+4. Define image and style
-4. Control with alphas then changed images will goes to /outputs folder
+5. Control with alphas then changed images will goes to /outputs folder

 #Acknowledgments
 This code borrows from JOJOGAN by mchong6, StyleGAN2 by rosalinity, e4e.